- This page is about the IRC protocol. For details on the IndieWeb IRC chat rooms, see discuss.

 What is IRC

-Internet Relay Chat (abbreviated IRC), in particular the #indieweb channel on the irc.freenode.net server, is the primary community discussion forum for IndieWebCamp and anything about the IndieWeb.
+Internet Relay Chat (abbreviated IRC), in particular the #indieweb channels on the irc.libera.chat server, is the primary community discussion forum for IndieWebCamp and anything about the IndieWeb.

 Install an IRC app

 You can use an IRC application for more convenience.
-Here are clients commonly used in the community which you can download and install:
+See the section Clients for clients commonly used in the community which you can download and install.

 IRC applications are convenient for automatically reconnecting you to the discussion channel, with your chosen nickname, and offer more configuration and alerting options than the web interface.

 The #indieweb IRC channel is hosted on the freenode.net server.
 See Joining a server and channel for info about configuring additional services (authenticated nicknames, etc.).

 Use a browser to quickly join the live discussion chat using the freenode webchat:

 Please note: These directions relate specifically to the services that Freenode offers.
 Other IRC servers may differ with the services they offer and how to operate them.